CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Additional Resources

-The official cesium-webpack-example  repo contains the minimal webpack configuration, the hello world code covered in this tutorial, and instructions for optional code configurations.
+The official [cesium-webpack-example repository](https://github.com/CesiumGS/cesium-webpack-example) contains the minimal webpack configuration, the hello world code covered in this tutorial, and instructions for optional code configurations.

 For a tour of CesiumJS feature to include in your new app, see the Cesium Workshop Tutorial.